huyingjie/notebook/source/neuroscience/depression.md

 dorsolateral striatum
 interneurons in the striatum: prevent the principal neurons from initiating another routine until that current one was finished. keep on with the same task

 When the activity is new, use cerebral cortex = intense concentration that is needed to learn a new task.
-The neurons in striata emitted a continuous string of signals. when form a habit, the neurons that fired these distrinctive signals occurred just at the beginning and then again at the end of the task.
+The neurons in striata emitted a continuous string of signals.
+When form a habit, the neurons that fired these distinctive signals occurred just at the beginning and then again at the end of the task.

 The more we do, the less activity that arrived in the cerebral cortex, a decrease in how much brain activity occurred in the areas that governed memory, the brain will move the activity over to the basal ganglia, the dorsolateral striatum becomes stronger and take over the work that the dosomedial striatum.